 Certain Plan investments are funds managed by The Charles Schwab Trust Company.
-As of December 31, 2016, there were eight such funds as plan investment options.
+As of December 31, 2017, there were nine such funds as plan investment options.
 The Charles Schwab Trust Company is the trustee of the Plan.
 Schwab Retirement Plan Services, Inc. is recordkeeper, and both Schwab Retirement Plan Services, Inc. and State Street Bank and Trust Company serve as custodians.
 Fees paid by the Plan for the investment management services are included in net appreciation (depreciation) in fair value of investments.

-The CCIC Unitized Common Stock Trust Fund held 524,168 shares and 421,585 shares of the Company's common stock as of December 31, 2016 and 2015, respectively.
-Purchases of the CCIC Unitized Common Stock Trust Fund, inclusive of the employer securities contribution, totaled \$15,075,226 and \$10,077,660 for the years ending December 31, 2016 and 2015, respectively.
-Sales of the CCIC Unitized Common Stock Trust Fund totaled \$7,544,433 and \$5,348,769 for the years ending December 31, 2016 and 2015, respectively.
-In addition, there were 8,242 and 5,741 shares of Company common stock held in the participant directed brokerage account worth approximately \$715,141 and \$496,284 as of December 31, 2016 and 2015, respectively.
+The CCIC Unitized Common Stock Trust Fund held 568,986 shares and 524,168 shares of the Company's common stock as of December 31, 2017 and 2016, respectively.
+Purchases of units of the CCIC Unitized Common Stock Trust Fund, inclusive of the employer securities contributions, totaled \$12,935,354 and \$15,075,226 for the years ended December 31, 2017 and 2016, respectively.
+Sales of units of the CCIC Unitized Common Stock Trust Fund totaled \$11,714,562 and \$7,544,433 for the years ended December 31, 2017 and 2016, respectively.
+In addition, there were 4,274 and 8,242 shares of Company common stock held in the participant directed brokerage account worth approximately \$474,477 and \$715,141 as of December 31, 2017 and 2016, respectively.
+Effective May 1, 2017, participants were no longer permitted to direct future participant and employer cash contributions or transfers into the CCIC Unitized Common Stock Trust Fund or into shares of Company common stock in the participant directed brokerage account.

-Notes receivable from participants totaled \$4,864,659 and \$3,705,708 as of December 31, 2016 and 2015, respectively, representing borrowings by the participants from their individual participant accounts.
+Notes receivable from participants totaled \$7,811,744 and \$4,864,659 as of December 31, 2017 and 2016, respectively, representing borrowings by the participants from their individual participant accounts.

-See Schedule H, Line 4i - Schedule of Assets for additional information on party-in-interest Plan investments.
+$See \ Schedule \ H, \ Line \ 4i - Schedule \ of \ Assets \ for \ additional \ information \ on \ party-in-interest \ Plan \ investments.$